Building Kentucky's tallest bridge22 July 2022

 According to Burchett, “The launch went as well as we could have imagined.
 We encountered a few challenges during the launch related to the small margin for tolerances.
 On the piers, we only had about a half inch tolerance with each gap.
 Any lateral movement of the girders or minimal inconsistencies in fabrication of the girders or rollers led to rollers not lining up with the gap in the splice plates.
 While this caused a bit of a delay on the eastbound launch, we modified the splice plates on the westbound bridge that helped reduce the frequency of these issues.”

 Once the launching of the bridge was complete, the bridge was lifted off the Hilman rollers to allow the bridge to sit on its bearings.
 This step of the bridge construction process used additional Engineered Rigging heavy lifting equipment rentals including one SFP421SJ split flow pump, hydraulic hoses, four LPL1602 locking pancake jacks (160-ton lifting capacity each), and four HCL1006 100- ton locknut cylinders.

 Burchett reflected on the incremental bridge launch, “This was the first time a girder launch has ever been performed in Kentucky, and I was glad to be a part of it.
 We would definitely use the approach again if the conditions called for it.
 The designer, Stantec led by David Depp, Engineered Rigging, and the inspectors with KYTC did a great job of working with us to make this happen.”

-In addition to the Pike Creek Bridge construction, Engineered Rigging has been involved in several recent bridge projects, providing innovative engineering services, design-build and fabrication solutions and heavy lifting equipment rental including the Cline Avenue Bridge in East Chicago, the Panther Island Bridges in Texas, and the demolition of the Wittpenn Bridge in New Jersey.
+In addition to the Pike Creek Bridge construction, Engineered Rigging has been involved in several recent bridge projects including the Cline Avenue Bridge in East Chicago, the Panther Island Bridges in Texas, and the demolition of the Wittpenn Bridge in New Jersey.